Kalee Kreider

-Kalee Kreider (born 1971) is the President of Ridgely Walsh, a boutique public affairs agency based in Washington, D.C.
+Kalee Kreider (born 1971) is an American public affairs and environmental adviser.
+She is President of Ridgely Walsh, a boutique public affairs agency based in Washington, D.C.
 She was the Chief of Content at The National Geographic Society.
 She was the former environmental adviser and spokesperson for Al Gore.
 In this role, she helped develop the materials for An Inconvenient Truth.
 She is a senior adviser for the United Nations Foundation.

 Education and early career

 Kreider was born in Columbus, Ohio.
 She studied history at Rollins College, which she graduated in 1992.
 She joined Rollins College because of Pedro Pequeño, an anthropologist.
 She began her career as a Truman Fellow in the Clinton Administration.
 She was selected as the White House Scholar-in-Residence, where she worked on the Clinton Crime Bill.
 She left the White House to set up a non-governmental organization called Ozone Action.
 She worked for Greenpeace and the National Environment Trust (now one of The Pew Charitable Trusts).
 During her time at Greenpeace, Kreider negotiated the Kyoto Protocol.